 Need some more guidance?
 Download our Guiding Template (PDF) to learn what we expect to see in a report of Certificate of Practice.

 Apply for a Certificate of Practice now

 What happens next?
-Once we have received your application we will review it thoroughly, this may take a couple of weeks.
+Once we have received your application we will send invoice by email with the billing information you provided.
+After the invoice is paid we will review it thoroughly, this may take a couple of weeks.
 We may also ask you for any clarifying information which is necessary to ensure your results can be clearly understood.

-After that, we will send you your Management 3.0 Certificate of Practice.
+After we have approved your 7 stories we will send you your Management 3.0 Certificate of Practice.